-- The Approved Provider role becomes a bestchance As a professional Approved Provider, bestchance knows the legal responsibilities in relation to the Education and Care National Law and Regulations.
-Kindergarten programs are monitored, supported and developed to provide best outcomes for children and families in the community.
+- The Approved Provider role becomes a bestchance responsibility.
+As a professional Approved Provider, bestchance knows the legal responsibilities in relation to the Education and Care National Law and Regulations.
+Kindergarten programs are monitored, supported and developed to provide the best outcomes for children and families in the community.

-- The Funded Agency role becomes a bestchance As the Funded Agency bestchance is responsible for per capita funding, data collection and reports, management of staff provisions, payroll and salary processes, leave entitlements, WorkCover and superannuation.
+- The Funded Agency role becomes a bestchance responsibility.
+As the Funded Agency bestchance is responsible for per capita funding, data collection and reports, management of staff provisions, payroll and salary processes, leave entitlements, WorkCover and superannuation.

 - Opportunity to network with other Parent Advisory Groups, share ideas and contribute to bestchance Parent Partnership Meetings.